 Wouldn’t my pet be better off left behind at the local animal shelter?

 If you think it would be more humane to drop your pet off at your local shelter, you aren’t aware of the reality of pet overpopulation in this country.
-About 1.5 million dogs and cats are killed in U.S. shelters each year.
+Around 733,000 dogs and cats are killed in U.S. shelters each year.
 Many of them are cute, lovable, young, healthy and/or special in some way, just like your pet.
 Even if your pet does get adopted out to a new home, being in a shelter for a period of time and then adjusting to a new home can potentially involve a great deal more stress for the animal than simply moving.

 How can I make the move less stressful for my pet and for me?

 If you’re moving to another state or another part of the country, the trip itself can seem daunting.
 It doesn’t have to be traumatic; once again, it pays to plan ahead.
 If your pet is not accustomed to riding in the car, get him used to it gradually.
 Start by sitting in the car (without going anywhere) with him for short periods of time.
 To make it a more positive experience, you can give him a treat or play with him.
 Progress to taking your pet for short jaunts in the car.
 By the time you’re ready to go on a long trip, traveling in the car should be less stressful for your pet.
 If your pet continues to be anxious, try giving him one of the herbal formulas designed to soothe and calm.
 Again, try this ahead of time, in case your pet has an adverse reaction.
 Sometimes, playing the radio or an audio book can help relax your pet.

 If you’ll need to stop overnight, you should plan ahead by locating pet-friendly accommodations along your route.
 Many motel and hotel chains take pets.
 Here is a helpful website that list pet-friendly places to stay and also contain helpful hints for traveling with pets: